AntouanK/wall-street-docs/README.md

 I assumed it's not needed for the purposes of this exercise.

 ## Requirements
+We assume `node` and `npm` are already available.
-It requires a PostgreSQL database running.
+Also, it requires a PostgreSQL database running.
 Env variables will be used, as shown in the [`node-postgres`](https://node-postgres.com/) example.
 To run it with your variables for example:
 ```